stephaneVercouillieBMID/slate/source/jose.html.md

 ```

 <ol>
+  <li value="2">Base64url-decode the encoded representation of the JWS Header.</li>
-  <li value="3">Verify that the resulting octet sequence is a UTF-8-encoded representation of a completely valid JSON object.</li>
+  <li>Verify that the resulting octet sequence is a UTF-8-encoded representation of a completely valid JSON object.</li>
-  <li>Base64url-decode the encoded representation of the JWS Payload.</li>
 </ol>

-<div class="center-column"></div>
 ```javascript--inline
 {
    "sub":"joe",